joshccrump/custom-clothing-site/README-SQUARE-SYNC.md

 npm run sync:square:mock
 ```

-This reads `tests/fixtures/mock-square-catalog.json`, exercises the full parser, and writes `data/products.mock.json` so you can inspect the generated structure without overwriting your live catalog export.
+This reads `tests/fixtures/mock-square-catalog.json`, runs it through the same transformer the live job uses, and writes `data/products.json` so you can inspect the generated structure without hitting the API.

 ### Product URLs
 Square’s Catalog API doesn’t expose Square Online product page URLs.
 Add a **catalog custom attribute** on the ITEM named `product_url` (or `external_url`) and paste the link; the script passes it through as `url`.